What is BASIC?

 the same to me, but my first experience with computers was my C64

-— not merely a few hours a week in shop class.
-This is why,
+— not merely a few hours a week in shop class on a

 Commodore 64 & BASIC 2.0: